Periodicities for Taylor coefficients of half-integral weight modular forms: Proofs of and ]

 \subsection{Multiplication by the $\Theta$-function and passage to half-integral weight}

 Here we sketch how to generalize the results of the preceding subsection to half-integral weight.
+A generalization of Katz's theory to half-integral weight has also been developed by Ramsey \cite{Ramsey}.
+Although it is based on similar ideas, Ramsey's generalization is less explicit than our approach here, and is not intended in the specific direction which we require, and so is less convenient for our purposes.
 To move from integral weight to half-integral weight, we use the simple (and common) technique of multiplying by Jacobi's $\Theta(\tau)$.
 Thanks to Jacobi's identity

-where $\eta(\tau):=q^{1/24}\prod_{n=1}^\infty (1-q^n)$ denotes the Dedekind eta function , $\Theta$ does not vanish in the interior of the upper half-plane.
+where $\eta(\tau):=q^{1/24}\prod_{n=1}^\infty (1-q^n)$ denotes the Dedekind eta function, $\Theta$ does not vanish in the interior of the upper half-plane.
 We then need the following result on the action of this multiplication by $\Theta$ operation on quasimodular forms. \begin{lemma} Let $H \in \C\llbracket q \rrbracket$ be such that the product

 is (a $q$-expansion of) a quasimodular form of weight $k\in\Z$ on $\Gamma=\Gamma_1(N)$, where $4|N$.
 Then

 \end{lemma}

 \begin{proof} Since $\Theta H \in \widetilde{M}_k(\Gamma)$, we have that